Unity-Technologies/SynthDet/docs/DatasetEvaluation.md

 We've made a small sample from UnityGroceries-Synthetic dataset of 5k images generated using the [SynthDet](https://github.com/Unity-Technologies/SynthDet) Unity environment.
 To train a model on this dataset, you can skip directly to [part 2](#part-2-train-a-model) of this guide where you'll use a pre-compiled kubeflow pipeline that is already configured to fetch and then train on this sample dataset.

 A larger dataset of 400k we used in our experiments can be made available [upon request](https://forms.gle/2BmZYQJmziq3ipK88).
+This dataset is not required to follow this tutorial.

 ### UnityGroceries-RealWorld dataset

 We've also made a new [dataset of 1.3k real images](UnityGroceriesRealWorld.md) which contain groceries and corresponding bounding boxes.
 You can look at it if you wish, or simply [skip ahead](#part-2-training-a-model) if you're interested in training a model on this dataset.
+The test split of this dataset will be used in [part 3](#part-3-evaluate-a-model).

 ### Create a new synthetic dataset using Unity Simulation (optional)